By Chet Yarbrough

 Fellers recognizes Japan’s people, with new found freedom, are inwardly driven toward a capitalist philosophy inherent in democracy.
 The Japanese did not abandon their ideas of production, the ideas of small business cooperation to achieve common goals.
 Those ideas made them a military behemoth in the 1920s.
 They redirected that belief system toward domestically driven capitalism.
 Japan became a dominant 20th century economic power.
 Japan’s experience suggests that freedom will not be denied but how it exhibits is a mystery wrapped in nation’s histories, beliefs, and practices.

-Are there equivalents of “Major Bonner Fellers” to guide America’s policy toward other countries like Venezuela and the Middle East?
+Are there equivalents of “Major Bonner Fellers” to guide America’s policy toward other countries like Venezuela the Middle East, and today’s Russia/Ukraine conflict?

-America can help or hinder a peoples’ drive for freedom but where it leads in Venezuela, Iraq, or Iran must be their peoples’ decision.
+America can help or hinder a peoples’ drive for freedom but where it leads in Venezuela, Iraq, Iran, or Ukraine must be their peoples’ decision.

 Nature abhors a vacuum (Spinoza).
-The centralized governments and economies of Venezuela, Syria, Iraq, and Iran will be occupied democratically, autocratically, or some combination thereof, when domestic tumult subsides.
+The centralized governments and economies of Venezuela, Syria, Iraq, Iran, and Ukraine will be occupied democratically, autocratically, or some combination thereof, when domestic tumult subsides.

+A peaceful settlement of the Russia/Ukraine war will be difficult.
 Outside countries cannot mandate lasting peace within other countries; let alone their own country.
 Sovereignty should be recognized as an inalienable right.
-It is not America’s job to pick winners and losers.
+It is not America’s or other countries’ job to pick winners and losers.